 International studies have suggested that some GPs can struggle with elements of the RTW process.
-Local researchers spoke to Victorian GPs to find out whether that was also the case here.
+Local researchers spoke to GPs to determine if there is a problem in Victoria.

 Certificate of Capacity

-Could RTW rates be improved if GPs shifted their emphasis away from what injured workers can't do, and onto what they can?
-A team of researchers found out - and then redesigned the certificate that GPs issue to injured and ill workers.
+Could RTW rates be improved if GPs shifted their emphasis from what injured workers can not do, and onto what they can?
+A team of researchers investigated and then redesigned the certificate that GPs issue to injured and ill workers.

 Health Benefits of Safe Work

-The Health Benefits of Safe Work Program is a joint WorkSafe and TAC program that educates GPs about the benefits of RTW - and it was the subject of a recent evaluation by researchers.
+The Health Benefits of Safe Work Program, a joint WorkSafe and TAC program that educates GPs about the benefits of Return to Work, and it was the subject of a recent evaluation by researchers.

 Physiotherapists and Return to Work